AbdulAzeemHashmi/Movie-Data-Manager/README.md

 - **Abdul Azeem** (24I-2013)

 ## 📌 Project Overview
 The system provides a robust interface to manage movie records.
 A key constraint of this project was the **strict prohibition of the C++ Standard Template Library (STL)**.
-Every data structure used—from Linked Lists to Graphs—has been implemented manually from scratch.
+Every data structure used, from Linked Lists to Graphs, has been implemented manually from scratch.

 ## 🛠️ Core Data Structures Implemented
 - **AVL Tree**: Used for storing movie records to ensure balanced $O(\log n)$ search, insertion, and deletion.